EloHope/EloHope/README.md

 I am interested in news and music.
 So I have developed two Linux bash scripts for downloading the latest internatonal radio news and playing them together with songs from mp3 music playlists.

-InfRadio is a script that goes on playing music and up-to-date news indefinitely.
+InfRadio is a script that goes on playing music and up-to-date news indefinitely: https://github.com/EloHope/infRadio

 With FunkRadio you can select individual news broadcasts for listening alongside  your favorite songs.